ryan-mcclue/unsw/comp9032/wk5/week5.md

 <!-- SPDX-License-Identifier: zlib-acknowledgement -->

+IMPORTANT: if enable as input, the context of GPIO registers can change: e.g. as output, PORT is written to to get ouput. conversely, if input, PORT is pull-up/down and PIN is used to read input

 LCD display controllers will have some RAM, ROM and registers (IR to say display/clear, DR character, RS select which one)

 Why go to a transceiver?